Vietnam’s Residential Property Market Analysis 2025

 The banking system effectively collapsed.
 One out of every ten loans in the banking system stopped paying.

 To bolster demand, the government provided the real estate market with a US$1.4 billion stimulus package in 2013, subjected developers to stricter financial requirements, and bought US$8 billion of non-performing loans.
-The central bank slashed the refinance rate and discount rate several times and gave VND5 trillion (US$196.7 million) credit to homebuyers through Vietinbank.
+The central bank slashed the refinance rate and discount rate several times and gave about US$197 million in credit to homebuyers through Vietinbank.
 These measures were, over time, successful.

 Pre-pandemic real estate growth